-It is essential that we protect personal data in our modern, on-line world.
-Comprehensive data protection legislation provides a framework for data protection, and the EU General Data Protection Regulation (GDPR) was introduced in May 2018 across Europe.
-InfoSaaS services have helped many organisations to properly understand GDPR’s requirements, and to ensure they remain compliant with its many requirements.
+We need to protect personal data in our modern, on-line world.
+Comprehensive data protection legislation provides a framework for achieving this, and the EU General Data Protection Regulation (GDPR) was introduced in May 2018 across Europe.
+InfoSaaS has helped many organisations to properly understand GDPR and to ensure they remain compliant with its many requirements.
 Within the UK, GDPR is delivered as the UK Data Protection Act 2018 (DPA) under the supervision of the ICO.
 Regardless of your global location, best practice in data protection will help protect personal data, reassure your customers, and reduce the opportunity of significant financial penalties for non-compliance with the law.

 Understanding GDPR's Requirements

 The Regulation defines roles and responsibilities, the requirements for privacy notices, the need to examine data process activities, procedures for delivery responses to data subjects’ rights request, procedures for reporting personal data breaches and much more besides.

-Thankfully, InfoSaaS provides an extensive range of templated policies, procedures, forms and informational guides to assist.
+Thankfully, InfoSaaS provides a range of solutions, policies, procedures, forms and informational guides to assist.
 These have proved to be invaluable for organisations of all sizes and complexities in recent years.

 Data Audit Workshops

-To be compliant with data protection legislation, it’s essential that all forms of personal data are identified, categorised and assessed.
-This will include activities about how it is protected, which personnel or systems have access to it, which organisations it is shared with, how long it is retained for, and much more.
+If you are to be compliant with data protection legislation, you need to identify, categorise and assess all types of personal data.
+This will include understand why it is acquired, how it is protected, which personnel or systems have access to it, which organisations it is shared with, how long it is retained for, and much more.

-The best means of understanding this activity is to undertake a data audit workshop, led by one of our data protection specialists, which will help you to understand exactly what it is you need.
+The best means of understanding this activity is to a data audit workshop, led by one of our data protection specialists, which will provide a comprehensive understanding of your data estate.